 Negative Bias (NB) is a cognitive bias that results in the tendency for humans to pay more attention to perceived negative experiences over perceived positive experiences.

-For our ancient ancestors, those who paid more attention to potential threats instead of potential opportunities were more likely to survive and reproduce.
+From an evolutionary perspective, those who paid more attention to potential threats instead of potential opportunities were more likely to survive and reproduce.
+In other words, we are the descendants of those who were more sensitive to cues of potential threats instead of cues that were potential rewards.

 While we live in Modern Age times, we still bear Stone Age minds.
 Fortunately, we can rewire the brain by consciously choosing to focus on positive experiences.